cyberdxme/bitcoin/README.md

-Turn dimes to dollars,
+Turn dxmes to dollars,
-and turn dollars into dreams.
+and turn dollars into dxamonds.